jiao2560/AI-Study-Buddy/README.md

 ### Iteration 3: Final Features, Admin Tools, and Polish

-#### 🔐 Authentication & Profile Completion
+#### 🏠 Homepage Enhancements & Dashboard Experience

-- **Dynamic Login Support**
-  - Logged-in users now see personalized greetings, access to quiz/report tools, and profile options.
-  - Admin users have distinct privileges and UI visibility.

-- **Profile Integration**
-  - Dashboards dynamically fetch and display the authenticated user’s profile data.
-  - Username is shown in the navbar and welcome message.
+**Improved Dashboard Experience**

+- The post-login home page now includes three clearly structured sections:
+  - 🤖 AI Recommended Topics (from our custom backend)
+  - 📈 Trending Study Materials (from the Wikipedia API)
+  - 📚 Recent Study Topics (placeholder for future use)

+**Layout & Readability Fixes**

+- Fixed issues where these sections overflowed on mobile.
+- Grid now stacks properly on smaller screens, with uniform spacing and no content cutoff.
+- All cards maintain padding, alignment, and consistent design for better mobile readability.

 #### 📋 Admin Permissions & Moderation Tools

-- **Admin Editing & Deletion**
+**Admin Editing & Deletion**

-  - Admins can now **edit or delete any study material**, not just their own.
+- Admins can now **edit or delete** *any* study material — not just their own.
-  - Delete actions are guarded by **native browser confirmation dialogs**.
+- Deletion includes a **browser confirmation popup**:
+  - Cancelling does nothing.
+  - Confirming triggers backend deletion and UI update.

-- **Restricted Creation Access**
+**Restricted Creation Access**

-  - Admins are explicitly **prevented from creating new materials**, aligning their role with content moderation.
+- Admins **cannot** create new study materials.
+- Add form is hidden and creation logic is blocked on the backend and frontend.

-- **Enhanced Visual Feedback**
+**Enhanced Visual Feedback**

-  - 🔶 Delete buttons now use **orange** styling to convey importance without being too aggressive.
+- 🟠 Delete buttons now use orange instead of red for a softer yet visible warning style.
-  - All admin actions are clearly separated visually for clarity and user safety.
+- Admin-only actions are visually separated from regular user actions.

 #### 📱 Mobile Optimization

-- **Responsive Navbar**
+**Responsive Navbar**

-  - Mobile users now see a **hamburger menu** on the left, only visible below 768px.
-  - Dropdown menu aligns properly, stacks buttons vertically, and avoids overflow or overlap.
+- Hamburger menu is now added **only for screens <768px**.
+- It appears on the left and toggles a clean dropdown.
+- All buttons are aligned vertically with no overlap or cutoff.

-- **Dashboard Layout**
+**Dashboard Layout**

-  - Fixed layout overflow where dashboard cards (AI, Trending, Recent) previously **exceeded screen width**.
-  - Cards now **stack neatly**, maintain spacing, and preserve visual balance on small screens.
+- Previously broken stacking and overflow issues are resolved.
+- Cards stack vertically on small screens, retaining proper margin and layout spacing.

 #### 💄 UI & UX Improvements

-- **Study Material Card Alignment**
+**Study Material Card Alignment**

-  - Buttons (Edit, Delete, Report) are consistently spaced and aligned.
-  - Improved mobile card readability and padding.
+- Aligned all card buttons (👁 View, ✏️ Edit, 🗑 Delete, 🚩 Report).
+- Fixed inconsistent spacing and made button width uniform.

-- **Report Modal Styling**
+**Report Modal Styling**

-  - Overhauled modal with:
+- Full redesign with:
-    - Blue-purple **gradient background**
+  - Blue-purple gradient
-    - Matching **glassy aesthetic**
+  - Rounded inputs and buttons
-    - Clean form inputs and consistent spacing
+  - Clean spacing and modern field styling

-- **Theming Consistency**
+**Theming Consistency**

-  - Ensured all buttons, inputs, and modals match the project’s visual identity.
+- Unified styles across components:
+  - Button styles
+  - Glassy modal overlays
+  - Color palette and border radius

 #### 🧠 AI Quiz Fixes

-- **Timeout Handling**
+**Timeout Handling**

-  - Resolved issues where **Cohere API calls timed out** during quiz generation.
+- Resolved API timeout issues during quiz generation with Cohere.
-  - Adjusted timeout thresholds and improved error feedback to users.
+- Increased timeout limits in Axios config.
+- Added frontend error handling and fallback message if quiz fails.

 #### 📸 Screenshots

 👉 [Iteration 3 UI Screenshots](https://github.com/jiao2560/AI-Study-Buddy/issues/27)

 ---